NEW YORK CITY: A DETAILED ITINERARY TO A SOLO EXPERIENCE

 I remember stepping out in New York City (NYC) for the first time as a teenager.
 No one could have prepared me for my very 1st experience in Times Square.
 As the buildings lit up at night, so did my heart.
 I walked around Midtown in awe; so many people, so many lights, and so much excitement.
 We all felt connected to each other because that was the magic of Times Square.
 For those few days, I felt inspired, even ‘brand new’, may I add, and that was something I never wanted to lose.
-I’ve returned for a weekend in NYC every year after that, pre-pandemic.
+I’ve returned for a weekend in NYC every year after since 2021.
+In 2025, I visited twice!

 This year would be different because I was dreaming of a solo trip to NYC.
 As an avid solo traveler, I wondered what the City had to offer post-pandemic.
 I did a lot of research on what was open and the Covid-19 protocols put in place to keep us safe.
 The City has done a great job enforcing social distancing across town.
 Most establishments require vaccination cards upon entry, so I felt more confident about my decision to travel.
 It was indeed time for NYC.